-• external: use system-provided memory allocation functions; this is the implicit default.

-- internal: use the internal memory manager. - fill: fill blocks of memory with tag values when they are allocated or freed, to assist debugging of memory problems; this is the implicit default if named has been compiled with --enable-developer. - nofill: disable the behavior enabled by fill; this is the implicit default unless named has been compiled with --enable-developer.
+- external: use system-provided memory allocation functions; this is the implicit default. - internal: use the internal memory manager. - fill: fill blocks of memory with tag values when they are allocated or freed, to assist debugging of memory problems; this is the implicit default if named has been compiled with --enable-developer. - nofill: disable the behavior enabled by fill; this is the implicit default unless named has been compiled with --enable-developer.

--m flag

-This option turns on memory usage debugging flags.
+- -m flag This option turns on memory usage debugging flags.
 Possible flags are usage, trace, record, size, and mctx.
-These correspond to the ISC_MEM_DEBUGXXXX flags described in <isc/mem.h>.

--n #cpus

-This option controls the number of CPUs that named assumes the presence of.
-If not specified, named tries to determine the number of CPUs present automatically; if it fails, a single CPU is assumed to be present.
+These correspond to the ISC_MEM_DEBUGXXXX flags described in <isc/mem.h>. - -n #cpus This option creates #cpus worker threads to take advantage of multiple CPUs.
+If not specified, named tries to determine the number of CPUs present and creates one thread per CPU.
+If it is unable to determine the number of CPUs, a single worker thread is created. - -p port This option listens for queries on port.
+If not specified, the default is port 53. - -s This option writes memory usage statistics to stdout on exit.

-named creates two threads per each CPU present (one thread for receiving and sending client traffic and another thread for sending and receiving resolver traffic) and then on top of that a single thread for handling time-based events.

-This option listens for queries on port.
-If not specified, the default is port 53.

-This option writes memory usage statistics to stdout on exit.